raspberrypilearning/powerful-patterns/en/step_5.md

 --- task ---

-Draw and position geometric shapes to create a base pattern (or motif)
+Draw and position geometric shapes to create a base pattern (or motif)?
 --- /task ---

 --- task ---

-Use loops to repeat the pattern to fill the screen
+Use loops to repeat the pattern to fill the screen?

 --- /task ---

 --- task ---

-Animate how the pattern is created
+Animate how the pattern is created?

 --- /task ---